Santosh1479/Google_page/README.md

-# Google_page
+this is webpage of Google look alike

-Google home page made with react , non responsive
+Not responsive,Mann nahi laga responsive banane ko